 So make sure you’re making the most of your precious ad dollars, and send those potential customers to a professional and fully-optimized listing.
 If you need help, TurnKey Product Management offers listing audits to help pinpoint the exact changes you need to make in order to increase conversion.

 About the Contributors

 This article was contributed by Jeff Lieber and his team at TurnKey Product Management, an Amazon consulting company.
-With over 12 years of Amazon experience, over 150K products sold, and over 8-figures in revenue made for our clients in the past year alone, we are uniquely positioned to help brands scale their sales on Amazon through a variety of services: full service management, Amazon PPC management, 1-on-1 coaching, standard operating procedures, online trainings, and more.
+With over 12 years of Amazon experience, over 150K products sold, and over 8-figures in revenue made for our clients in the past year alone, we are uniquely positioned to help brands scale their sales on Amazon through a variety of services: full-service management, Amazon PPC management, 1-on-1 coaching, standard operating procedures, online training, and more.